astroandes/SatelliteShapeLG/paper/referee.md

 > (b) While it is a nice idea to show MW and M31 on x and y axis, it is not at all clear why this is informative.
 It implies a correlation/dependence between, e.g. the plane width of MW and M31.
-Furthermore, as the ELVIS paper (Garirison-Kimmel+2014) states, there are no differences in satellite abundances and kinematics between paired and isolated haloes.
-Naively, from this one would expect that the width of planes in paired haloes should be independend.
+Furthermore, as the ELVIS paper (Garison-Kimmel+2014) states, there are no differences in satellite abundances and kinematics between paired and isolated haloes.
+Naively, from this one would expect that the width of planes in paired haloes should be independent.
 So, could the authors please spend some words on explaining the choice of visualization?
 I understand that this is a compact way of showing the results but a bit more discussion helps the reader to understand the authors's point.

-To avoid confusion we have changed the visualtion and show separately the results for the MW and M31.
+To avoid confusion we have changed the visualization and show separately the results for the MW and M31.
 Indeed, we have checked that there isn't any correlation between the two and mention that in the paper.